segmentio/segment-docs/src/connections/destinations/catalog/eloqua/index.md

 5. On the **Settings** tab, input your **Company Name**, **Password**, **Site ID**, **Username**, and configure **Other Settings**.
 6. Enable the destination.

-When you enable Eloqua in your Segment integrations page, Segment will automatically load Eloqua’s JavaScript libraries onto your web pages.
-For mobile and server-side events, Segment will route your event data directly through our servers, eliminating the need for any Eloqua code to be loaded in your applications.
+When you enable Eloqua in your Segment integrations page, Segment automatically loads Eloqua’s JavaScript libraries onto your web pages.
+For mobile and server-side events, Segment routes your event data directly through Eloqua's servers, eliminating the need for any Eloqua code to be loaded in your applications.

 ## Page